Great Places to Walk Your Dog in Manchester

-Plan your dog walk to Clayton Vale here.
+Plan your dog walk to Clayton Vale .

 Almost 120 acres of woods, meadows, ponds and a lake make up Clifton Country Park.
-There are self guided trails for you and your dog to explore so be sure to download this map so you don’t get lost in this north west Manchester Local Nature Reserve.
+There are self guided trails for you and your dog to explore but be careful not to get lost in this north west Manchester Local Nature Reserve.

 If you’re interested in the industrial past of Manchester, then a trip to Clifton can be educational too, as the remains of Wet Earth Colliery, which was established around 1740, can be found in the country park.

-Plan your dog walk to Clifton Country Park here.
+Plan your dog walk to Clifton Country Park.

 Situated slightly further away from the city centre is Dovestone Reservoir in Oldham.
 Constructed in 1967, Dovestone Reservoir is part of the Peak District National Park and well worth a visit for the more adventurous dog walkers out there.